Shift-Cyber/hab-curriculum/lessons/cryptography/Encoding/encoding.md

 - Base64

 # Introduction
 Encoding refers to converting information into a specific form.
-For example, character encoding refers to converting text (which is a sequence of characters) into binary representation (0's and 1's) so that a computer can understand the text.
-Characters include letters and symbols (such as !, @, #, and more).
+Although encoding and encryption may sound similar, these two terms should not be confused.
+Encryption refers to converting information into a different form in order to keep information secret, such that decryption would be difficult without special knowledge.
+Encoding also converts information, but makes no attempt to prevent other people from obtaining the original message.
+In fact, encoding and decoding are simply opposite processes.
+Encoding is primarily used to ensure efficient transmission or storage of information.

 The most common types of encoding include ASCII, unicode, and base64.
 A tool called [CyberChef](https://gchq.github.io/CyberChef/) can be useful for encoding and decoding messages.

 1. ASCII
 2. Unicode